geonetwork/doc/en/administrator-guide/managing-users-and-groups/index.rst

 ------------

 After installation a default user with name ``admin`` and password ``admin`` is created.
 Use this credentials to start with.
+It is recommended to update the default password after installation.

 .. _user-session: